Menu

 Earn Two Degrees in Five Years

-With our Accelerated Graduate Pathways, you can complete your BBA in Marketing and master’s degree in Business Administration (MBA) in as little as five years, saving time and money.
+With our Accelerated Graduate Pathways, you can complete your BBA in Marketing and one of four master’s degrees in as little as five years, saving time and money.
 See details and requirements.

 Success coaches and academic advisors guide you through undergraduate and graduate courses to maximize benefits.